vanderschaarlab/temporai/CONTRIBUTING.md

    pre-commit install
    ```

-   *TemporAI* comes with a lot of hooks configured to automatically help the
+   *TemporAI* comes with a lot of [pre-commit hooks] configured to automatically help the developer to
-   developer to check the code being written.
+   check the code being written.

 ### Implement your changes